top of page

 CS.png

-The Lee group also takes a profound interest in exploring compound semiconducting materials and their next generation applications, such as micro light-emitting diodes (LEDs), ultraviolet (UV) LED and power device.
+The Lee group also takes a profound interest in exploring compound semiconducting materials and their next generation applications/ architectures, such as micro light-emitting diodes (LEDs), ultraviolet (UV) LED, power device, and monolithic 3D heterogeneous integration.
 Our strategies cover facile and efficient methods to fabricate compound semiconducting materials, such nanocrystal or nanovoid formation.
 We are also developing a distinctive deposition technique to grow compound semiconducting materials using plasma-enhanced atomic layer deposition (PEALD).

 bottom of page